 40 Years Ago: Metallica Enter the Studio to Record 'Kill 'Em All'40 Years Ago: Metallica Enter the Studio to Record 'Kill 'Em All'On May 10, 1983, a metal revolution was underway.Jon WiederhornJon Wiederhorn

-23 Years Ago: Metallica Go Symphonic With 'S&M' Release23 Years Ago: Metallica Go Symphonic With 'S&M' ReleaseMetallica stepping way outside their comfort zone.Jon WiederhornJon Wiederhorn
+26 Years Ago: Metallica Go Symphonic With 'S&M' Release26 Years Ago: Metallica Go Symphonic With 'S&M' ReleaseMetallica stepping way outside their comfort zone.Jon WiederhornJon Wiederhorn

-25 Years Ago: Metallica Release ‘Reload’25 Years Ago: Metallica Release ‘Reload’The second half of what was supposed to be a double album.Jon WiederhornJon Wiederhorn
+28 Years Ago: Metallica Release ‘Reload’28 Years Ago: Metallica Release ‘Reload’The second half of what was supposed to be a double album for Metallica.Jon WiederhornJon Wiederhorn

-32 Years Ago: Metallica Release 'The Black Album'32 Years Ago: Metallica Release 'The Black Album'On Aug.
-12, 1991, Metallica released their biggest selling disc, known as 'The Black Album' to fans.Jon WiederhornJon Wiederhorn
+34 Years Ago - Metallica Release 'The Black Album'34 Years Ago - Metallica Release 'The Black Album'On Aug.
+12, 1991, Metallica finally became a mainstream commercial band after releasing their self-titled set that came to be known as 'The Black Album.'Jon WiederhornJon Wiederhorn

-39 Years Ago - Metallica Release ‘Ride the Lightning’39 Years Ago - Metallica Release ‘Ride the Lightning’How would Metallica follow up 'Kill 'Em All'?
+41 Years Ago - Metallica Release ‘Ride the Lightning’41 Years Ago - Metallica Release ‘Ride the Lightning’How would Metallica follow up 'Kill 'Em All'?
 On July 27, 1984, we got 'Ride the Lightning.'Jon WiederhornJon Wiederhorn

 Metallica's 'Some Kind of Monster' EP, 18 Years LaterMetallica's 'Some Kind of Monster' EP, 18 Years LaterOn July 13, 2004, Metallica released a limited-edition EP based around the 'St. Anger' track, "Some Kind of Monster."Chuck ArmstrongChuck Armstrong